Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Introduction

-We presented the initial findings of our user study at the 2024 International Conference on Software Engineering (ICSE) \cite{wang2024adaptive}.
-In this paper, we significantly expand on our previous work by: (i) conducting a detailed and extended analysis of the emerging concepts identified in the user study, incorporating post-session survey data, and mapping the analysis between categories obtained from the study; (ii) enhancing our survey findings by including all collected data and conducting further analysis and interpretation; (iii) developing a set of new guidelines for designing AUIs in four stages; and (iv) refining our guidelines through an additional round of feedback collection. {This work offers five key research contributions:} \begin{itemize}
+In this work, we present a two-stage approach aimed at designing and validating mHealth adaptation guidelines for chronic disease-related applications.
+In \textbf{stage one}, we developed an AUI prototype and collected input from chronic disease patients through focus groups, interviews, and surveys, forming the initial design guidelines.
+In \textbf{stage two}, we refined these guidelines based on end-user and software practitioner feedback, and subsequently validated through real-world mHealth applications.
+We presented the initial findings of user study in stage one at the 2024 International Conference on Software Engineering (ICSE) \cite{wang2024adaptive}.
+In this work, we build on and significantly extend our earlier conference paper by advancing from stage one to stage two.
+Specifically, we: 1) enhance our user survey findings in stage one by including all collected data and conducting further analysis and interpretation; 2) develop a set of new guidelines for designing AUIs for mHealth application targeting chronic diseases; 3) refine these guidelines through an additional round of feedback from end-users and software practitioners; and 4) conduct a case study on existing mHealth applications to further validate the guidelines.
+This work offers five key research contributions: